MagicISO

-MagicISO (also referred to as MagicISO Maker) is a CD/DVD image shareware utility that can extract, edit, create, and burn disc image files.
+MagicISO (also referred to as MagicISO Maker) is a discontinued CD/DVD image shareware utility that can extract, edit, create, and burn disc image files.
 It offers the possibility of converting between ISO and CUE/BIN and their proprietary Universal Image Format disc image format.

-It is able to read and write to disc images without decompressing or moving the files.
-It can also convert the data from existing CD/DVD-ROMs to disc images and create bootable image files (file extension .bif).
-MagicISO can mount disc images with the addition of MagicISO Virtual CD/DVD Manager.

-The trial version cannot handle disc images larger than 300 MB.
-MagicISO is currently produced by MagicISO, Inc.

 Features

 Universal Image Format or UIF is a proprietary disc image format for CDs and DVDs designed for MagicISO.
-Compared to the widespread simpler image formats like .iso and .bin, UIF adds compression, password-protected encryption, MD5 checksums, and multi-session images.
+UIF adds compression, password-protected encryption, MD5 checksums, and multi-session images.

-MagicISO supports CIF files created by Easy CD Creator, but only data CDs (ISO 9660 compatibles), not audio CDs.
-MagicISO also installs a context menu which is not removed with the software when uninstalled; rather, it remains on the system you installed the program on and is not easily removed.
-MagicDisc, known as MagicISO Virtual CD/DVD Manager, is a freeware virtual drive counterpart to MagicISO.
-It is a separate application needed to mount discs virtually.
-MagicDisc can also decompress UIF images to ISO format.